Zumbergz/BGLPredictor/Initial Project Planning.md

 ## Objectives and Aims
-This project aims to investigate and implement methods to perform real time blood glucose prediction, then compare and contrast the benefits and drawbacks of these methods.
+This project aims to investigate and implement machine learning methods to perform blood glucose prediction, then compare and contrast the performance of these different methods.

 To guide the development of the project, the following objectives have been identified:

 - Obtain, understand and configure a suitable Continuous Glucose Monitoring (CGM) dataset.
-- Perform a literature review on existing approaches taken to perform real time blood glucose prediction.
+- Perform a literature review on existing approaches taken to perform blood glucose prediction.
 - Implement a selection of the researched approaches.
 - Experiment with hyperparameters on different approaches to try and achieve optimal accuracy for the approach as stated by scientific metrics (RMSE).
 - Experiment with the different approaches over varying prediction horizons.
 - Produce visualisations to view the performance of the different prediction techniques over differing time horizons.
-- Analyse and compare the effectiveness of the different approaches for real time blood glucose prediction.
+- Analyse and compare the effectiveness of the different approaches blood glucose prediction.
+- Discuss the work that would need to be done to make such prediction technologies available and useful to real patients.

 ## Requirements
 As this project is research based, there are no direct requirements for a user.